Inventoryframework/inventoryframework.github.io/Classes and Settings/AC_Inventory.md

 You will want to implement some way of preventing players from interacting with items that are pending a network event, either by making the widget uninteractable or through code.
 You can check if an item is in the queue by using:
 <span style="color:violet">**FL_InventoryFramework.h**</span> -> <span style="color:brown">**IsItemInNetworkQueue**</span>

-The Network Queue system is only relevant for clients, it's never used in single player or listen server scenarios.
+The Network Queue system is only relevant for clients, it's never used in single player or server scenarios.

 ---
 ## Infinite containers